 timeliness and punctuality

 coherence and comparability

 accessibility and clarity

 Subnational population projections give an indication of the possible future resident population in each administrative area (regions, counties, local authorities and health areas) in England by sex and single year of age.
-It is currently not possible to calculate projections for any further breakdowns such as ethnicity, marital status or lower-level geographies, because of limitations in the availability of data and the lack of a robust methodology required for such projections.
+It is currently not possible to calculate projections for any further breakdowns such as by ethnicity, marital status or lower-level geographies, because of limitations in the availability of data and the lack of a robust methodology required for such projections.

 Depending on the timing of the projections, this may affect the quality of the output produced.
-For example, for the interim 2011-based subnational population projections, the population estimates were updated with census results making the base more accurate but as trend data were not updated at the same time, the resulting projections of future change may not have been as accurate as they could have been.Back to table of contents
+For example, for the interim 2011-based subnational population projections, the population estimates were updated with census results making the base more accurate.
+However, as trend data were not updated at the same time, the resulting projections of future change may not have been as accurate as they could have been.Back to table of contents

 How we collect the data, main data sources and accuracy

 Subnational population projections are calculated using the internationally recognised cohort component method and are consistent with the national population projections based on the same base year.
 They use the national population projections, the local authority population estimates and associated components of change, which inform projected births, deaths, migration (internal, cross-border within the UK and international) and asylum seekers.
 More information on how these components are derived can be found in the Mid-year population estimates Quality and Methodology Information (QMI) report.